uob-positron-imaging-centre/ACCES-CoExSiST/README.md

 # CoExSiST & ACCES
-### Coupling Experimental Granular Data with DEM Simulations
+### Data-Driven Evolutionary Calibration & Optimisation of Simulations

 A Python library for autonomously learning simulation parameters from experimental data, from the *micro* to the *macro*, from laptops to clusters.
 This is done using either of two closely related frameworks: